withinJoel/Elsa/Documentation/Syntax.md

 * `pixabay:gif:` - To search gifs in pixabay. example `pixabay:gif:cat`
 * `youtube:` - To search in Youtube. example `youtube:avicii`
 * `tenor:` - To search in Tenor. example `tenor:bird`

+# Reddit
+* `reddit:image` - To get a reddit image based on the search term. example: `reddit:image:cats`

 # Shopping
 * `amazon:` - To shop in amazon. example: `amazon:toy car`